Blob (Marvel Comics): Cable & Deadpool

 Deadpool's search for Cable across alternate timelines forces an encounter with the Blob of "an age of Apocalypse" (not to be confused with the X-Men story arc of the same name).
 In this reality, Blob has taken the mantle of Famine, one of the Horsemen of Apocalypse.

 House of M

 Put in an internment camp after Bolivar Trask's rise to power in the House of M reality, he was freed in Magneto's first major raid on US soil.
 After being freed, he first took his mutant name, "Blob" and was instrumental in the destruction of several Sentinels.
 He then joined Magneto's mutant group.
 Blob is seen as a member of the Genoshan Black Ops version of the Marauders.
 It was later revealed that Dukes is also a member of an NYPD strike team called the Brotherhood.

 Marvel Noir

-Eric Magnus is Chief of Detectives and Fred appears as a member of his Brotherhood, a cabal of bent policemen.
+In the Marvel Noir reality, Eric Magnus is Chief of Detectives and Fred appears as a member of his Brotherhood, a cabal of bent policemen.
 He is initially partnered with rookie Detective Peter Magnus, and later with Detective Mortimer Toynbee.